LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 ```

 # Which is the best method to use?
-It is always tricky question :)
+This is always a tricky question :)

-Which method to use, is depending on you and what is your coding level.
-If you are beginner, then most probably you will use method 3, if you have already some knowledge, you probably will use method 1.
+Which method to use depends on you and your coding level.
+If you are a beginner, then you'll most probably use the third method, if you already have some knowledge, you will probably use the first methog.
-Many skilled programmers would prefer method 2.
+Many skilled programmers however, prefer the second method.

-I can say that there are other techniques exists as well, for example use methods, but we will keep it plain and simple at the moment.
+There are of course many more ways to do this for example by using methods.
+For now however, I will keep it plain and simple.